Human vs Automatic Metrics: on the Importance of Correlation Design: Experimental Setup

 We crowdsourced\footnote{We used CrowdFlower to run evaluation and \textsc{mace} \cite{hovy2013learning} to remove unreliable judges.} human judgments.
 Each participant was asked to rate each generated text on a a three-point Lickert scale for semantic adequacy, grammaticality and fluency.
 We collected three judgments per text.

-To perform correlation analysis both at system and sentence levels, we used Spearman's correlation coefficient\footnote{All statistical experiments were conducted using R. Data and scripts are available at https://gitlab.com/shimorina/webnlg-human-evaluation}.
+To perform correlation analysis both at system and sentence levels, we used Spearman's correlation coefficient\footnote{All statistical experiments were conducted using R. Data and scripts are available at \url{https://gitlab.com/shimorina/webnlg-human-evaluation}}.
 To prevent a possible bias, we excluded human references from the analysis as their automatic scores are equal to 1.0 (\textsc{bleu}, \textsc{meteor}) and 0.0 (\textsc{ter}).
 Thus, for system-level analysis, we have nine data points to build a regression line.